ellisez/AutoBinding/example/README.md

 > to invoke them But if multiple data changes are not in the same place, you actually don't know the last refresh call So
 > it's refreshing every time, but it's very inefficient

-> Let's take a look at how DataBinding reduces renovation costs?
+> Let's take a look at how AutoBinding reduces renovation costs?
 >
 >1.
-Firstly, the data provider of DataBinding is designed to be just a regular data object There is no need for a
+Firstly, the data provider of AutoBinding is designed to be just a regular data object There is no need for a
 > ChangNotify (provider's solution) with triggering capability, nor does it require additional inheritance from
 > GetxController (GetX's solution)
 >
->The data provider for DataBinding only needs to be a State or StatelessWidget, and from this point on, the Widget where
+>The data provider for AutoBinding only needs to be a State or StatelessWidget, and from this point on, the Widget where
 > the original data owner is located can be directly used for data sharing;
 >
 >2.
 Secondly, we oppose selecting functions with high page relevance as data providers simply because controlling refresh